Approximating Feynman Integrals Using Complete Monotonicity and Stieltjes Properties: The complete monotonicity bootstrap from differential equations

 \subsection{Complete monotonicity and Feynman integrals}

 A real-valued function $f: R \to \mathbb{R}$ is said to be completely monotonic (CM) in the region $R$ if it satisfies (cf. ref.~\cite{widder1941laplace})

 This property implies in particular that $f(x)$ is positive, decreasing, and convex.
 It is known that CM functions have characterizations via integral representations with non-negative kernels.
-For example, for $R= {\mathbb R}$, one has
+For example, for $R= {\mathbb R}{_+}$, one has

 There is a straightforward connection to Feynman integrals that was uncovered in ref.~\cite{Henn:2024qwe}.
 In that reference, two of the present authors showed that scalar Feynman integrals are CM functions of appropriate linear combinations of kinematic variables, within their Euclidean region.
-In this context, we understand by Euclidean region the set of kinematic values for which the graph polynomials appearing in Feynman parametrization of the integral are non-negative, see ref.~\cite{Sturmfels:2025wpg}.
-(See also Appendix \ref{sec:Feynman}.)
+By Euclidean region we mean the region in the space of kinematic variables $\{x_i\}variables = \{-s_{T,R}, m_i^2\}$ where the second Symanzik graph polynomial $F$, as defined in Appendix~\ref{sec:Feynman}, is non-negative for all non-negative values of the Feynman parameters.
+Note that we do not require this kinematic configuration to be realized via four-dimensional real-valued momenta.

 It is well known that Feynman integrals satisfy linear differential equations, called Picard-Fuchs equations, in their kinematic invariants, see e.g. ref.~\cite{Muller-Stach:2012tgj}.
 Alternatively, they can be viewed as first-order matrix systems of equations, as common in the high-energy physics literature on Feynman integrals, see e.g. ref.~\cite{Henn:2014qga}.
 Let us adopt the latter point of view.
 In the case of a single kinematic variable $x$, these equations take the following form,